MyEdMentor

 In the Simulation

-In SPPIN Sim, wellbeing investment affects your workforce productivity score, absenteeism rate and turnover cost KPI.
+In MyEdMentor, wellbeing investment affects your workforce productivity score, absenteeism rate and turnover cost KPI.
 Low investment keeps your cost base down in early turns but compounds negatively as the simulation progresses — rising absenteeism and turnover begin to erode your operational efficiency.
 Teams that invest early tend to build a durable productivity advantage.

-See SPPIN Sim in action
+See MyEdMentor in action

 Book a free 30-minute demo tailored to your discipline.
 We'll run a live turn — AI world event, countdown, leaderboard reveal.